Watchdog finds prison failures before Whitey Bulger killing - KESQ

 Associated Press

-WASHINGTON (AP) — A series of missteps by federal Bureau of Prisons officials preceded the October 2018 beating death of notorious Boston gangster James “Whitey” Bulger, the Justice Department’s inspector general said in a report on Wednesday.
+WASHINGTON (AP) — The beating death of notorious gangster James “Whitey” Bulger at the hands of fellow inmates was the result of multiple layers of management failures, widespread incompetence and flawed policies at the Bureau of Prisons, the Justice Department’s inspector general said in a report Wednesday.

+At least six bureau workers should be disciplined, the watchdog concluded after the multiyear investigation into how the 89-year-old was killed in his cell hours after the FBI informant arrived at a troubled West Virginia prison.

-The watchdog is recommending that at least six Bureau of Prisons workers be disciplined, according to the report.
-The inspector general found no evidence that there was “malicious intent” by any Bureau of Prisons employees involved in decisions made before Bulger’s slaying but found multiple levels of management failures that left Bulger at the mercy of rival gangsters behind bars.
+The inspector general found no evidence of “malicious intent” by any bureau employees, but said a series of bureaucratic blunders left Bulger at the mercy of rival gangsters behind bars.

-The report found that Bureau of Prisons officials tried several times to downgrade Bulger’s medical status, meaning he could be moved to other prisons, and then moved him from being housed alone at a Florida prison to being housed in the general population at a West Virginia prison.
-It said the officials had shared information about Bulger’s prison transfer widely.
+Bureau officials tried several times to downgrade Bulger’s medical status in order to move him to other prisons after he caused trouble at a Florida lockup, despite the fact that he used a wheelchair and had serious heart conditions.

+News of Bulger’s transfer to West Virginia’s USP Hazelton was shared widely among agency officials and quickly spread among inmates before his arrival.
+Bureau officials failed to take into account or were unware of Bulger’s notoriety in their handling of his transfer despite his well-known history as an FBI asset.

 “In our view, no BOP inmate’s transfer, whether they are a notorious offender or a non-violent offender, should be handled like Bulger’s transfer was in this instance,” the report said.

-In response to the report’s findings, prisons officials have improved communications between workers on medical transfers and are adding more training and technology, the Bureau of Prisons said Wednesday in a statement.
-The bureau said it may take more action based on the report’s findings later as it works with the Inspector General’s Office.
-It did not comment on whether any employees were disciplined.
+Since Bulger’s death, prisons officials have improved communications regarding medical transfers and improved training and technology, the agency said in a statement in response to the report.
+The bureau said it may take more action, but did not comment on whether any employees were disciplined.

-Bulger, who had a heart condition and used a wheelchair, was 89 year old when he was beaten to death hours after he arrived at West Virginia’s Hazelton prison after causing problems at the Florida lockup, where he had been serving a life sentence for 11 murders and other crimes.
+Bulger was portrayed by Johnny Depp in the 2015 film “Black Mass” and was the inspiration for Jack Nicholson’s ruthless crime boss in the 2006 movie “The Departed.”
+Bulger led a largely Irish mob that ran loan-sharking, gambling and drug rackets.
+He served as an FBI informant who provided information on the New England mob in an era when bringing down organized crime was a top national priority for the FBI.

-Bulger’s transfer to Hazelton — where workers had already been sounding the alarm about violence and understaffing — and placement in the general population instead of more protective housing despite his notoriety were widely criticized by experts after his killing.
+Bulger’s transfer to Hazelton, where workers had already been sounding the alarm about violence and understaffing, and placement in the general population instead of more protective housing were widely criticized by experts after his killing.

+More than 100 Bureau of Prisons officials found out in advance that Bulger would be moving to Hazelton, and prison staff openly talked about the transfer in front of inmates, the inspector general’s report said.
+So many prison employees knew that it was impossible for the inspector general to determine who disclosed it to the inmates, the report said.

+Multiple inmates told bureau officials that everyone knew Bulger would be killed, the report said.
+One inmate said: “He was a rat.
+What would you think would happen to him?”
+Another said: “I heard he was a well-known government informant. … Seems he shouldn’t have walked the yard.
+He wouldn’t have been OK anywhere.”

 The Justice Department only brought charges in the killing this year, nearly four years later, even though officials had identified suspects right away.

-Fotios “Freddy” Geas, a former Mafia hitman, and Paul J. DeCologero, a Massachusetts gangster, are accused of striking Bulger in the head multiple times while another man, Sean McKinnon, acted as a lookout.
-An inmate witness told authorities that DeCologero said that he and Geas used a belt with a lock attached to it to beat Bulger to death, prosecutors say.
+Fotios “Freddy” Geas, a former Mafia hitman, and Paul J. DeCologero, a Massachusetts gangster, are accused of striking Bulger in the head multiple times while a third man, Sean McKinnon, acted as a lookout.
+An inmate witness told authorities that DeCologero said he and Geas used a belt with a lock attached to it to beat Bulger to death, prosecutors say.

-All three men are charged with conspiracy to commit first-degree murder, and McKinnon is charged separately with making false statements to a federal agent.
-Prosecutors say McKinnon told federal agents he wasn’t aware of what happened to Bulger.

-More than 100 Bureau of Prisons officials were made aware in advance that Bulger would be moving to Hazelton, and the inmates also found out, the inspector general’s report said.
-The watchdog said so many prison employees knew about Bulger’s transfer that it’s impossible for them to determine who disclosed it to the inmates.
+They are charged with conspiracy to commit first-degree murder.
+They could face up to life in prison if convicted under a revised indictment filed Wednesday with a heftier potential sentence.
+They have pleaded not guilty and McKinnon has said denied involvement in the killing.

+According to the watchdog’s report, Bulger’s medical and psychological health declined after he was housed alone in single cell in Florida for eight months — disciplined for threatening a nurse — and prison staff struggled to figure out how to get him transferred.
+Bulger told prison staff “he had lost the will to live,” and that may have been a factor when he insisted that he wanted to be housed with the rest of the inmates in West Virginia rather than in a more protected unit.

 Richer reported from Boston.